tillg/ghost.docker.compose/readme.md

 ## Directory structure

-The basic idfea of this setup is to have all the ghost data in one directory and it's sub-directories.
+The basic idea of this setup is to have all the ghost data in one directory and it's sub-directories.
 The overall structure with relevant files is as follows:

 ```shell
 .